-Area residents and students are encouraged to take advantage of this opportunity, which will be held on UB's North and South campuses.
-The IRS estimates using such free services can save taxpayers between $100 and $300 in preparation fees.
+Area residents and students are encouraged to take advantage of this opportunity, which will be held on UB’s North and South campuses.
+The IRS estimates that using such free services can save taxpayers $100 to $300 in preparation fees.

-This service can be especially valuable to low-income tax filers by helping them apply for earned income-tax credits that can provide a needed boost in annual income.
-The tax credits, which can reduce or completely eliminate income taxes by refunding taxes already withheld from wages, can mean as much as $5,028 for a family with two children.
+This service can be especially valuable to low-income tax filers by helping them apply for earned income tax credits that can provide a needed boost in annual income.
+The tax credits, which can reduce or eliminate income taxes by refunding taxes already withheld from wages, can mean as much as $5,028 for a family with two children.

 Participants must bring the following:

-The tax service is coordinated by the UB chapter of Beta Alpha Psi, an international honors organization for accounting and finance students, with help from the UB Accounting Association.
+The tax service is provided by the IRS-sponsored Volunteer Income Tax Assistance (VITA) program with volunteers from the UB chapter of Beta Alpha Psi, an international honors organization for accounting and finance students, with help from the UB Accounting Association.

 Frequently asked questions, maps and directions can be found online at mgt.buffalo.edu/freetaxprep.
-Additional questions can be directed to [email protected], and a student volunteer will reply within 48 hours.
+For additional questions, send an email to [email protected], and a student volunteer will reply within two business days.

-Please note tax preparation for nonresident aliens requires special processing that is beyond the scope of the services provided by Beta Alpha Psi.
-UB international students on a nonimmigrant visa should visit UB's International Student and Scholar Services website at http://wings.buffalo.edu/intlservices/workdesc.html#tax for more information.
+Note: Tax preparation for nonresident aliens requires special processing that is beyond the scope of the services provided by Beta Alpha Psi.
+UB international students on a nonimmigrant visa may be eligible to use Sprintax to file their taxes.